kazo0/kazo0.github.io/docs/_posts/2024-09-05-tidbit-carousel.md

 ### Making it Responsive

 To make this look better on larger screens, we can use the [Responsive markup extensions from Uno Toolkit][responsive-markup-extensions].
 We have previously covered this in a [Toolkit Tuesday post]({% post_url 2024-01-30-toolkit-tuesday-responsive %}).
-We can use the `Responsive` markup extension to change the layout of our `FlipView` items based on the screen width.
+We can use the `Responsive` markup extension to change the layout of our `FlipView` items based on the window width.

 Here's what an example of this might look like: